Finding a research supervisor

 When communicating with potential supervisors, it is important to discuss a few topics in addition to research interests and plans:

-- Most full-time graduate students in research programs must be funded.
+• Most full-time graduate students in research programs require funding.
 Ask about funding levels for your program and options for scholarships in your field.

-- Ask about potential start date for your program and whether they might be away on research leave at any point during your study period.
+• Ask about a potential start date for your program, and whether they might be away on research leave at any point during your study period.

 Contact Us

 If you have any other questions, please reach out.
-The School of Graduate Studies, as well as 60 academic units across all of Memorial’s campuses, are committed to making the admissions process clear and seamless.
-In addition to our Graduate Officers, who can serve as invaluable resources for you, our dedicated team of professional staff are available to answer any question you might have, within one business day.
+The School of Graduate Studies, as well as academic units across all of Memorial’s campuses, are committed to making the admissions process clear and seamless.
+In addition to our Graduate Officers, who can serve as invaluable resources for you, our dedicated team of professional staff are available to answer any question you might have.

 APPLY NOW